aselle/PicoBOB_plusplus/README.md

 Notes

+* Unlike PicoBOB RevB, I have gone back to using a Pi Pico devboard.
+I do not solder with the castellations but use a header placement approach.
+This simplifies board assembly by hand, and it allows more flexibility to revise while I'm playing with the hardware.
 * Uses bigger SMD (0805) and some TH parts currently just because of what I had laying around.
 * This is not supported in anyway.
 * If you want to have an easy time buy an Experia, see below.